karvindass/comparch/README.md

 We should provide the following materials:

-  1. The changes made to state machine, data path, microsequencer.
+  1. The changes made to state machine, data path, microsequencer.[[PDF](./lab5/Lab5Documentation.pdf)]
-  2. The assembly code for the interrupt service routine, the interrupt/exception vector table, the page table, the user program, and the data for user program.
+  2. The [assembly code](./lab5) for the interrupt service routine, the interrupt/exception vector table, the page table, the user program, and the data for user program.
-  3. The new microcode called ucode5.
+  3. The new microcode called [ucode5](./lab5/ucode5) ([excel version](./lab5/ucode5.xls)).

-Here is how I implement this.
+[Here](./lab5/lc3bsim5.c) is how I implement this.

 Lab6.
 Write a Simulator for the Pipelined LC-3b
 ------------------------------------------------